granolamatt/redis_nginx_test/README.md

 Then, cd into the repo directory and run ./start_server.sh

-Connect the the websocket server at ws://localhost:9000/foo/blah/events I used https://websocket.org/echo.html for testing
+Connect the the websocket server at ws://localhost:9000/stream/teststream/events or ws://localhost:9000/stream/events or ws://localhost:9000/stream/teststream/now/events

+I used https://websocket.org/echo.html for testing

 Finally run pub.py to pub an event to the redis server.